dhes/ColonoscopyPolyp/input/pagecontent/index.md

   },
 ```

 If you are going to be authoring FHIR resources you will have to become familiar with JSON, unless you prefer one of the alternatives.
 If you visit any FHIR resource page and click on the Examples tab, you will be directed to a page that [lists examples in JSON](https://www.hl7.org/fhir/patient-examples.html) as well as two other format: XML and Turtle.
-You may happen to be experienced with one of those formats.
+It may happen that you are experienced with one of those formats.
 If that is that case how you work is your choice.
-Whatever format you choose, it is much easier to work with shorthand and let the computer translate it for you.
+Whatever format you choose, it is generally easier to work with shorthand and let the computer translate it for you.

+As a recap, here is how we ended up mapping our logical model to FHIR profiles:

 #### Table n.
 Mapping the Polyp Logical Model to FHIR